Michael Richard Cote: Bishop of Norwich

-John Paul II appointed Côté as the fifth bishop of the Diocese of Norwich on March 11, 2003.
+John Paul II appointed Côté as the fifth bishop of Norwich on March 11, 2003.
 He was installed on May 14, 2003.

 In 2004, Côté became embroiled in a dispute with Reverend Justinian B. Rweyemamu, the parochial vicar at St. Bernard Parish in Rockville, Connecticut.
 Rweyemamu claimed that Côté had denied him a promotion because he is black.
 After Rweyemamu filed a complaint with the US Equal Employment Opportunity Commission, Côté allegedly removed him from his parish and his chaplain job in retaliation.
-Côté said he removed Rweyemamu due to his refusal to answers any questions about Bugurka Orphans and Community Economic Development, his private charity in Tanzania, and the content of some of his homilies.
+In response, Côté said he removed Rweyemamu due to his refusal to answers any questions about Bugurka Orphans and Community Economic Development, his private charity in Tanzania, and the content of some of his homilies.
 In Spring 2005, Côté unsuccessfully sued to evict Rweyemamu from a church rectory.
 In August 2005, Côté ordered him to move to a convent in Sprague, Connecticut and live in isolation.

 On April 3, 2010, Côté announced his opposition to a bill in the Connecticut General Assembly that would remove the statute of limitations for sexual abuse crimes.
-A letter signed by the state's Catholic bishops said that this bill would cause tremendous damage to Catholic institutions and missions.
-On December 14, 2010, Côté announced that the diocese charity, Haitian Ministries for the Diocese of Norwich, was being replaced by a new organization, Diocese of Norwich Outreach to Haiti, Inc. He mentioned that the diocese was slowly distributing $430,892 collected from parishioners in January that year to prevent waste and misappropriation.
+A letter signed by the Connecticut bishops said that this bill would cause tremendous damage to Catholic institutions and missions.
+On December 14, 2010, Côté announced that he was replacing Haitian Ministries for the Diocese of Norwich with a new organization, Diocese of Norwich Outreach to Haiti, Inc. He mentioned that the diocese was slowly distributing $430,892 collected from parishioners in January 2010 to prevent waste and misappropriation.

 On February 10, 2019, Côté released a list of 43 clerics from the diocese with substantial allegations of abuse against them.
 Of the 43 clerics, 33 were deceased and the remainder were not performing ministry.
 He announced on July 16, 2021 that the diocese was declaring Chapter 11 bankruptcy to facilitate settlement of sexual abuse lawsuits.
 Over 60 lawsuits were filed by former residents of Mount Saint John School in Deep River, Connecticut, a former church residential school for troubled boys.

+On his 75th birthday, Cote submitted his letter of resignation.
+Pope Francis accepted Cote's resignation effective September 3, 2024.
+He became Bishop Emeritus of the Diocese once his resignation took effect.